 Shannon’s previous experience working in Early Intervention and the Not for Profit sectors has given her the valuable tools to effectively connect with children, families and staff.

 Through her leadership skills she is able to manage a large team of professionals to provide quality service delivery.

 Her passion for helping children and families with Autism is evident when you meet her.
-She also has a son with a diagnosis of Asperger's Syndrome.
+She also has a son with a diagnosis of High Functioning Autism (Autism 1).
 Her focus on making a difference on a daily basis is a driving force.
 Shannon has the ability to add humour with her bubbly personality, compassion and understating.
 These are the great qualities she brings to her role within AASS.

 Support Group Worker

 Lina coordinates the support groups for AASS consisting of the Arabic Support Group and the Carers Support Groups.
 Lina also provides ongoing support group coordination and facilitation to schools within the area.
 Through her role, Lina is able to provide families with the vital support and education they require.

 Lina also provides support in our Early Years Therapy Playgroup offering families with a CALD background, whose access to services may be limited, the opportunity to be included and supported.
 Lina's ability to interpret Arabic and French provides another dimension.

 Her compassion and empathy in dealing with families and children with Autism is apparent when you meet her.
 Her own personal experiences having a child with a diagnosis of Autism plays a big role in her being able to assist, advise and support families